vondele/cdbexplore/Readme.md

   --epd EPD             EPD/FEN to explore: acceptable are FENs w/ and w/o move counters, as well as the extended "moves m1 m2 m3" syntax from cdb's API. (default: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - moves g2g4)
   --san SAN             Moves in SAN notation that lead to the position to be explored.
 E.g. "1. g4". (default: None) --depthLimit DEPTHLIMIT
-                        finish the exploration at the specified depth (default: None) --concurrency CONCURRENCY
+                        Finish the exploration at the specified depth. (default: None) --concurrency CONCURRENCY
-                        concurrency of requests.
+                        Concurrency of requests.
 This is the maximum number of requests made to chessdb at the same time. (default: 16)
   --evalDecay EVALDECAY
-                        depth decrease per cp eval-to-best.
+                        Depth decrease per cp eval-to-best.
 A small number will use a very narrow search, 0 will essentially just follow PV lines.
-A wide search will likely enqueue many positions (default: 2)
+A wide search will likely enqueue many positions. (default: 2)
 ```

 Sample output: